 downstream users from disease. top

 Capital improvements to various roadways are performed by the DPW.
-See Capital Roadway Projects section for a list of capital projects for the current budget year.
 Maintenance (pothole patching) of roadways is a consistent and endless chore of activity.

 DPW forces routinely repair streets.
-A newly acquired paving machine in 2007 will assist in paving our Village roads in an efficient and timely manner. top
+A newly acquired paving machine in 2007 assists in paving our Village roads in an efficient and timely manner.

 During the winter season, the DPW establishes a work schedule which typically commences on or about December 1.
 This schedule ensures 24-hour coverage, 7 days a week for